iandoe/kirbycms-panel-bcrypt-field/README.md

 ## Usage

-Once installed, when creating a panel blueprint, you can add the field using `type: bcrypt`, eg:
+Once installed, when creating a panel blueprint, you can add the field using `type: bcrypt`, to put a placeholder, you can use the `placeholder: yourtext` property or if your website is in multiple languages, you can use the Kirby Syntax for multi-lingual websites, eg:

 ```
 # default blueprint